Carrotblanca: Reception

 Common Sense Media rated it 5 out of 5 stars.

 Home media

-It was released on the DVD set "The Essential Bugs Bunny", and it was released on the special edition of Casablanca.
+It was released on the DVD set "The Essential Bugs Bunny", as well as the special edition of Casablanca.
 It was later released on the Looney Tunes Parodies Collection DVD.

+It is also a special feature on all HD DVD and Blu-ray releases of Casablanca, including the Blu-ray in its Ultra HD Blu-ray release.
+On some Blu-rays (including with the Ultra HD Blu-ray), it is at the end of the "Additional Footage" sub-menu in "Special Features", but in DVD quality.